bvankuik/DVITutorialView/README.md

 ![][demo.gif]

-Made with QuickTime screen recording, converted the resulting .mov file to an animated gif with:

-    ffmpeg -i demo.mov -r 15 demo.gif

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.